blesaux/blesaux.github.io/_pages/projects.md

 ![image-left]({{ site.url }}{{ site.baseurl }}/images/lyon_inachus_damage-icon.png){: .align-left}

 We are designing classifiers for 3D data captured using Lidar sensors or photogrammetry.
-In the [FP7 Inachus Project](http://www.inachus.eu/), we build tools for urban Search and Rescue after natural or industrial disasters: semantic maps (including safe roads and risk maps) or analysis of building damages.
-They arae based on SnapNet, our multi-view convolutional net for 3D point-cloud semantic labeling.
+In the [FP7 Inachus Project](http://www.inachus.eu/), we build tools for urban Search and Rescue after natural or industrial disasters: semantic maps (including safe roads and risk maps) or analysis of building damages (as shown in the image on the left: intact/blue to debris/purple).
+They are based on SnapNet, our multi-view convolutional net for 3D point-cloud semantic labeling.

 \[  [code](https://github.com/aboulch/snapnet) / [video](https://youtu.be/xT4VrtCu8Po) \]